BUFFINGTON: Another civil war?

 •••

-A few years ago, all of that would have seemed to be little more than a dyspotian plot for a movie.
+A few years ago, all of that would have seemed to be little more than a dystopian plot for a movie.

 But it's no longer so far-fetched.